hsu-github/AgrorithmFarm/README.md

 - Grant proposals
 - Marketing collateral

-It supports file uploads, URL ingestion, and manual prompts.
+Agrorithm Farm allows users to make any requests through prompts abd supports file uploads and/or URL ingestion.
 The app combines Large Language Models (LLMs), image captioning, Retrieval-Augmented Generation (RAG), and dynamic slide generation into a seamless workflow.

-This project is for the 2025 AI Competition at University of Maryland.
+This project is the winner of 2025 AI Competition at University of Maryland.

 ---

 ## Key Features

 ### Intelligent Content Generation
-- Generate structured blog posts, grant proposals, and collateral using **OpenAI GPT-4o-mini** or a fine-tuned variant.
+- Generates structured blog posts, grant proposals, and collateral using a fine-tuned **OpenAI GPT-4o-mini** model.
+- Allows users to uploaed a template for these documents.
 - Supports **tone and style refinement** with human-in-the-loop interaction.

 ### Presentation Slide Creation
 - Converts prompt + retrieved context into structured **slide JSON**.
-- Generates dynamic PowerPoint decks with layouts like:
+- Generates dynamic PowerPoint decks with slides like:
   - Standard
   - Pie charts
   - Progress bars